ccdcoe/CDMCS/Arkime/prepare-laptop.md

 To connect to the server via SSH, simply run `vagrant ssh`.
 If you are running Windows (without ssh on your PATH), this might not work.
 Please fix it or find alternative means of connecting to your box via SSH.

-To stop the server, simply run `vagrant halt`.
+To stop the server VM, simply run `vagrant halt`.
+To delete/destroy the server VM, simply run `vagrant destroy`.

 Should you need to access the virtual machine (for example, to manually fix something without restarting the box), run `vagrant ssh` from the *dirnameyoujustcreated* folder.
 You will now be logged in as the `ubuntu` user.

+## Troubleshooting
 If your instance or Vagrant box are really not behaving, you can re-run the provisioning process.
 Stop the box with `vagrant halt`, and then run `vagrant destroy` - this will delete the virtual machine.
 You may then run `vagrant up` to create a new box, and re-run provisioning.

+Remember, managing specific Vagrant VMs is couple to the directory of the `Vagrantfile`.
+So the current working directory (CWD) of your terminal should be

 ## Support/help

-* If you are confused, or having any issues with the above, join the Arkime Slack server (https://slackinvite.molo.ch/) or Suricata IRC channel (irc.freenode.net #suricata).
+* If you are confused, or having any issues with the above, join the Arkime Slack server (https://slackinvite.arkime.com/) or Suricata IRC channel (irc.freenode.net #suricata).

-* If you can not get it running properly, do not worry, day 0 is for helping you out.
+* If you can not get it running properly, do not worry, **day 0** is for helping you out.

 * If you can not get it running at all, do not worry, Tallinn is nice medieval city and has a good number of [tourist attractions](https://www.visittallinn.ee/eng/visitor/see-do/sightseeing) ;)